MidnightAlex6/Crowdfunding_ETL/README.md

 ## Objectives

-For the ETL mini project, you will work with a partner to practice building an ETL pipeline using Python, Pandas, and either Python dictionary methods or regular expressions to extract and transform the data.
-After you transform the data, you'll create four CSV files and use the CSV file data to create an ERD and a table schema.
-Finally, you’ll upload the CSV file data into a Postgres database.
+For the ETL mini project, we will worked with a partner to practice building an ETL pipeline using Python, Pandas, and either Python dictionary methods or regular expressions to extract and transform the data.
+After we transformed the data, we created four CSV files and used the CSV file data to create an ERD and a table schema.
+Finally, we uploaded the CSV file data into a Postgres database.
-Since this is a one-week project, make sure that you have done at least half of your project before the third day of class to stay on track.
+Since this was a one-week project, we made sure that we had done at least half of our project before the third day of class to stay on track.
-Although you and your partner will divide the work, it’s essential to collaborate and communicate while working on different parts of the project.
-Be sure to check in with your partner regularly and offer support.
+Although our team partners divided the work, it was essential to collaborate and communicate while working on different parts of the project.

+For this project we used a tool like [QuickDBD](https://app.quickdatabasediagrams.com/#/d/pXfEQb) to sketch our diagram.

 ## Files

+### Cleaned Data Folder - contains our files after we extracted and transformed our data

+ * campaign.csv
+ * category.csv
+ * contacts.csv
+ * subcategory.csv

+### Database Folder - contains our worked related to loading our base into Postgres

+ * Database_model.txt
+ * ERD.png
+ * crowdfunding_db_schema.sql

+### Resources Folder

+ * Banner.png
+ * Project 2 Instruction.pdf
+ * contacts.xlsx - orginal files
+ * crowdfunding.xlsx - original files

+### ETL_Mini_Project_AValerio_NMarin.ipynb - contains code for extracting and transforming out data

 ## Collaborators